fenago/data-science/lab_guides/Lab_1.md

-In this exercise, we will create a dictionary using Python that will contain a collection of different machine learning algorithms that will be covered in this book.
+In this exercise, we will create a dictionary using Python that will contain a collection of different machine learning algorithms that will be covered in this course.

 The following steps will help you complete the exercise:

 Note

-Every exercise and activity in this book is to be executed on Google Colab.
+Every exercise and activity in this course is to be executed on Google Colab.

 1. Open on a new Colab notebook.